blekenbleu/blekenbleu.github.io/microscope/stacking.md

 Other than by retaking with smaller aperture
 (which is liable to increasing noise, motion blur and/or diffraction),
 combining sharper parts of multiple images of a scene
-captured at overlapping focus distance increments
+captured at overlapping focal distance increments
 is called *focus stacking* and involves two parts:
 * capturing those images (AKA focus bracketing)
 * combining them